-Regular phonics teaching using Rocket Phonics in EYFS and KS1, is the key to the children's learning of spelling.
+Regular phonics teaching in EYFS and KS1, is the key to the children's learning of spelling.
 Children are taught to blend sounds to read and segment to spell.
 At the same time they learn words which are not phonetically regular (common exception words).